Jónsson term

 In universal algebra, within mathematics, a majority term, sometimes called a Jónsson term, is a term t with exactly three free variables that satisfies the equations t(x, x, y) = t(x, y, x) = t(y, x, x) = x.

 For example, for lattices, the term (x ∧ y) ∨ (y ∧ z) ∨ (z ∧ x) is a Jónsson term.

-Sequences of Jónsson term
+Sequences of Jónsson terms

 In general, Jónsson terms, more formally, a sequence of Jónsson terms, is a sequence of ternary terms satisfying certain related identities.
-One of the earliest Maltsev condition, a variety is congruence distributive if and only if it has a sequence of Jónsson terms.
+Being one of the earliest discovered Maltsev conditions, a variety is congruence distributive if and only if it has a sequence of Jónsson terms.

 The case of a majority term is given by the special case n=2 of a sequence of Jónsson terms.

 Jónsson terms are named after the Icelandic mathematician Bjarni Jónsson.